Thunder25Beast/EchoChamber-SoC/README.md

 ## Project Overview

 This project focuses on understanding and enhancing human-chatbot interactions through advanced NLP-based architectures.
 Your primary objective is to develop, fine-tune, and deploy a conversational AI system using a pretrained model from Hugging Face.
+All the relevant resources used in the project are compiled in this link : [Google Doc link](https://docs.google.com/document/d/1xsafKt1_r8zz-7S5kEY9RjwKSpGYncJHaXV_ufqiIYU/edit?tab=t.0#heading=h.gv4xpnxb9z7x)

 ### Files Provided